ResidenciaTICBrisa/03_Robotica/ros2/general-instructions.md

 or Ubuntu builds the same package from the same source, this approach requires uninstalling the native version to allow `rosdep` to install some renamed dependencies.

+This approach is recommended for Ubuntu and its derivatives as long as the distribution codename is correctly replaced on the `debootstrap` and the ROS2 repositories.

 ### Generating the chroot